ga4gh/data-security/DSIP/DSIP_v4.0.md

     in determining the appropriate level of assurance required for identity proofing, authentication, and federation.

--   Data processors are encouraged to make use of the *GA4GH Authentication and Authorization Infrastructure* (AAI) standard [9] to federate identity authentication and service authorization.
+-   Data processors should use the *GA4GH Authentication and Authorization Infrastructure* (AAI) standard [9] to federate identity authentication and service authorization.
 Data users are also encouraged to use GA4GH standards for representing researcher identity attributes in